DateTimeOffset::TryParseExact Method (String, String, IFormatProvider, DateTimeStyles, DateTimeOffset%)

 A string that contains a date and time to convert.

-An array that defines the expected formats of input.
+A format specifier that defines the required format of input.

 An object that supplies culture-specific formatting information about input.